wjhan785/TechJam2026-Track-4-Shopping-Copilot-AI-Conversational-Search-and-Recommendations/README.md

 If the model is missing the agent degrades silently to lexical-only ranking.

-Ensure that evaluator imports agent.py from the right path.

 ## Run the agent in the official harness

-From this directory:
+Run your evaluator (based on your path.
+This is just an example):

 ```bash
 python -m evaluator.local_evaluator
 ```

+Ensure that evaluator imports agent.py from the right path.

 This runs the official 200-session public evaluation, imports agent.py, and writes per-session results and